Muhammad-Talha-MT/Detectron2_Tutorials/README.md

     You can validate succesfull build by finding "build" folder in directory.
     (For Linux Users) You can find pre-build Detectron2 from [Pre Build Detectron2](https://detectron2.readthedocs.io/en/latest/tutorials/install.html#install-pre-built-detectron2-linux-only)

-11. Now you can Get Started with Detectron :-)
+11. Now you can Get Started with Detectron :-).
+Further Documentation [Detectron2 Documentation](https://detectron2.readthedocs.io/en/latest/index.html)